 Yet the people are starving spiritually, too.
 Sang-Hwa’s family Bible is rare.
 Most people have no access to the word of God, no freedom to worship, no ability to meet for fellowship.
 There isn’t even freedom to think your own thoughts.

 Sang-Hwa says, “North Korean Christians totally rely on God and each other.
 Everything is up to Him.
 Only He can keep us strong.
 If a secret believer is afraid, he cannot be a secret believer.

-Your courageous brothers and sisters in North Korea know that Christians outside their nation are praying for them and supporting them.
+Your courageous brothers and sisters in North Korea know that Christians outside their nation are praying for them.
 You are helping to give secret believers proof that God’s love is far more powerful than the persecution they are facing.
-You are giving them courage not only to believe, but to risk everything to witness and share the gospel when they can.
-Thanks to you, and thanks to the grace of God, the underground church is growing.

 “NO DOOR CLOSED TO GOD.”